Cuckoogoldpartridge

 Color and pattern of the male

-Plumage: basicly similar to goldpartridge, but all black, orange, carmine, and brown feather areas are regularly crosswise patterned by V-shaped, less sharply defined, lighter-colored bands.
+Plumage: basicly similar to goldpartridge, but all black, orange, carmine and brown feather-areas are regularly crosswise patterned by V-shaped, less sharply defined, lighter-colored barring.

-Neck- and saddle-hackle: each feather with a barred shaft-stripe, the sharpness of the pattern and the intensity of the shaft-stripe are not high requirements, the shaft-stripe runs parallel to the feather-edge, ends in a point near the tip.; the saddle-hackle has more or less distinct shaft-stripe pattern, absence of pattern is not considered a fault.
+Neck- and saddle-hackle: each feather with a barred shaft-stripe, the sharpness of the pattern and intensity are not high requirements, the shaft-stripe runs parallel to the feather-outline, ends in a point near the tip.; the saddle-hackle has more or less distinct shaft-stripe pattern, lack of pattern is not considered a fault.

-Back, shoulders and wing-triangle: some cuckoo-pattern can be observed.
+Back, shoulder-arch and wing-triangle: some cuckoo-pattern can be observed.

-The barred pattern can be present in both purebred and impure males, which are allowed:
+The barred pattern can be present in both pure-bred and impure-bred males, which are allowed:

-- Purebred male: the lighter bars are bright greyish-white and clearly wider than the dark-grey bars; the overall appearance is light.
+> Pure-bred male: the lighter barring is bright greyish-white and clearly wider than the dark-grey barring; the overall appearance is light.

-- Impure male: the lighter bars are greyish-white and clearly narrower than the dark grey bars; the overall appearance is similar to the color and pattern of the female.
+> Impure-bred male: the lighter barrimg is greyish-white and clearly narrower than the dark-grey barring; the overall appearance is similar to the female.

 Serious faults

-- Purebred male: sickles and/or steering-feathers mostly white; completely off-color feathers.
+>Pure-bred male: sickles and/or steering-feathers mostly white; complete off-color feathers.

-- Impure male: white in the tail and/or wings; too few cuckoo pattern in the wings, tail, and breast; completely off-color feathers;
+> Impure-bred male: white in the tail and/or wings; too few cuckoo pattern in the wings, tail and breast; complete off-color feathers;

-In addition, for both purebred and impure males: excessive brown in the breast, belly and thighs; straw-colored in the lower part of the neck-hackle.
+In addition, for both males: excessive brown in the breast, belly and thighs; straw-colored in the lower part of the neck-hackle.

 Faults